 What is Punta di Roma?

-This construction gives it excellent hold while maintaining comfortable elasticity, mainly in the width direction.
+This construction gives it excellent structure while maintaining comfortable elasticity, mainly across the width.

 Punta Di Roma is traditionally made from viscose, polyamide, and elastane.
-This composition offers it a very elegant drape, increased durability, and great wearing comfort... in short, comfortable clothes in which you feel beautiful!
+This composition gives it a very elegant drape, increased durability, and great comfort when worn... in short, comfortable clothes that make you feel beautiful!

 A bit of history: the origin of Punta di Roma

-The term « Punta di Roma » comes from Italian and can be translated as “point of Rome”.
-It is part of more recent textile materials and its name was chosen to highlight the timeless elegance and sophistication associated with Italian textiles.
+The term « Punta di Roma » comes from Italian and can be translated as "point of Rome."
+It is one of the more recent textile materials, and its name was chosen to highlight the timeless elegance and sophistication associated with Italian textiles.

 Did you know?

-Punta di Roma is also called Milano jersey or Romanite jersey.
-So these are not different fabrics but indeed the same cloth.
+Punta di Roma is also called jersey Milano or jersey Romanite.
+These are not different fabrics but the same material.

 Why choose Punta di Roma?

-We were looking for a comfortable knit textile situated between cotton jersey (perfect for t-shirts) and fleece sweatshirts (very warm but not necessarily suitable for more fitted clothing).
+We were looking for a comfortable knit textile that sits between cotton jersey (perfect for t-shirts) and fleece sweatshirts (very warm but not necessarily suitable for more fitted clothing).

 Punta di Roma was perfect!